 Terres Basses, St Martin

-Did you know that Terres Basses was a separate island to St Martin!
+Did you know that Terres Basses Villa was a separate island to St Martin!
 Thats why the land is richer when compared to St Martin land.
-Millennia ago, Terres Basses was an independent island which slowly attaches itself to Saint Martin.
+Millennia ago, Terres Basses Villa was an independent island which slowly attaches itself to Saint Martin.
 This happened near at the two shorelines of Nettle Bay and Simpson Bay.
 The nature of the soil, mainly limestone with its white stones, contrasts with the rest of Saint Martin, especially volcanic with grayer stones.

 The westernmost part of St Martin, a dollop of land that seems barely tethered to the island, features three secluded beaches dotted with million-dollar villas.